hapijs/jwt/API.md

 ###### Custom Function
   - `keys` - `(param) => { return key; }` - Custom function that derives the key.

+###### Special Note
-Please note: it is not advisable to put shared secrets in your source code, use environment variables and/or other encryption methods to encrypt/decrypt your shared secret.
+It is not advisable to put shared secrets in your source code, use environment variables and/or other encryption methods to encrypt/decrypt your shared secret.
 It is also not advisable to use no algorithms.
 Both of these practices are ideal for local testing and should be used with caution.
 ###### keys option examples
 ```js
     // Single shared secret